Configure structured output for LLMs

 This is especially useful for structured function calls, markup-style outputs, tool use, XML-style integration, or any similar pattern.

-isn't part of the OpenAI API, you must pass it through the response_format
+Because structural_tag isn't part of the OpenAI API, you must pass it as an extra_body parameter so the vLLM engine can intercept and enforce it.

 To implement structural tag formatting, do the following: